-ENG 092 BASIC ENGLISH I (3T)

-This course is a review of basic writing skills and basic grammar.
+ENG 092 BASIC ENGLISH I (3T) 3 credits This course is a review of basic writing skills and basic grammar.
 Emphasis is placed on the composing process of sentences and paragraphs in standard American written English.
 Students will demonstrate these skills chiefly through the writing of well-developed, multi-sentence paragraphs.

-ENG 093 BASIC ENGLISH II (3T) 3 credits PREREQUISITE: A grade of "C" or better in ENG 092 or satisfactory placement score
+ENG 093 BASIC ENGLISH II (3T) 3 credits PREREQUISITE: A grade of "C" or better in ENG 092 or satisfactory placement score of sentence structures in the composing process and on standard American written English usage.
+Students will demonstrate these skills chiefly through the writing of paragraph blocks and short essays.

 This course is a review of composition skills and grammar.
-Emphasis is placed on coherence and the use of a variety of sentence structures in the composing process and on standard American written English usage.
-Students will demonstrate these skills chiefly through the writing of paragraph blocks and short essays.
+Emphasis is placed on coherence and the use of a variety